-- 1.1 To ensure the safety of residents and the security of property and premises; - 1.2 To foster and maintain a caring, mutually respectful and inclusive environment for residents with diverse backgrounds through communal living and learning; - 1.3 To create an enriching platform and environment which facilitates residents' learning and whole-person development; - 1.4 To promote the social and communal engagement of residents in order to build a solid sense of belonging to the RC and the University; - 1.5 To support and enhance the healthy lifestyle and responsible global citizenship of residents and to strengthen their commitment to community service and sustainability.
+- a.
+To ensure the safety of residents and the security of property and premises; - To foster and maintain a caring, mutually respectful and inclusive environment for residents with diverse backgrounds through communal living and learning; - c.
+To create an enriching platform and environment which facilitates residents' learning and whole-person development; - d.
+To promote the social and communal engagement of residents in order to build a solid sense of belonging to the RC and the University; - e.
+To support and enhance the healthy lifestyle and responsible global citizenship of residents and to strengthen their commitment to community service and sustainability.